 We submitted a Biologics License Application, or BLA, to the FDA for radiolabeled 131I-omburtamab for central nervous system, or CNS, leptomeningeal metastases, or LM, from NB in August 2020, and received a Refusal to File letter from the FDA in October 2020.
 The reason for the FDA's decision to issue the Refusal to File letter was that upon preliminary review, the FDA determined that certain parts of the Chemistry, Manufacturing and Control, or CMC Module and the Clinical Module of the BLA required further detail.
-We completed the resubmission of the BLA for omburtamab in March 2022 and in May 2022, the FDA accepted our BLA for priority review.
-The FDA set an action date of November 30, 2022 under the Prescription Drug User Fee Act, or PDUFA; however, we can provide no assurance that omburtamab will ultimately receive FDA approval.
+We completed the resubmission of the BLA for omburtamab in March 2022 following a series of meetings with the FDA, and in May 2022, the FDA accepted our BLA for priority review.
+The FDA set an action date of November 30, 2022 under the Prescription Drug User Fee Act, or PDUFA, and convened a meeting of its Oncologic Drugs Advisory Committee, or the Advisory Committee, on October 28, 2022.
+The Advisory Committee voted 16 to 0 that the BLA did not provide sufficient evidence to conclude that omburtamab improves overall survival among the target patient population.
+The FDA is not bound by the Advisory Committee's recommendations but generally takes the recommendation into consideration when making its decision, and we can provide no assurance that omburtamab will ultimately receive FDA approval.